 You might think that fretboard is the small part and it is hard to get dirty, so you do not need to clean it.
-For example, you have just bought the new guitar which is the best acoustic electric guitar for money with the best electric guitar strings.
+For example, you have just bought the new guitar which is the best acoustic electric guitar with the best electric guitar strings.

 However, you do not care about the fretboard; it will get dirty and easy to be broken over time.
 Thus, we will provide you how to clean and condition the fretboard of your guitar in this page.
 I hope that this article will help you answer some questions about maintaining your guitar fretboard, conditioning and cleaning them as well.

 You have to make sure that your fretboard is dry because it will be easily fixed with the cleaning and conditioning just need a small amount of fretboard conditioner oil.

 As we know that the dried fretboard is easy to split and crack, so it leads to the fret wire and blinding to get loose.
 Additionally, when you run your hand up and down the neck of the guitar, the fret wire can start to feel jagged.

 The fretboard works as the face of your guitar, so if it is clean and conditioned, it looks better instead of being an old, dirty, cracked and broken look.
 Moreover, the good fretboard support to extend the lifetime of your guitar and also reduce the requirement of preparing and raise the value of your guitar.

 If you are a beginner, it may be hard for you to know when you have to clean and condition them.

 You should not think that just when it gets so dirty, then you have to clean it.
 You just need to see its color is dark like rosewood.
 Then the result is that it will start to fade in color around the fretboard.
 Besides, it is not necessary to condition the maple fretboard because it has the harder fretboard than the rosewood one.